How do you define the leadership characteristics of great leaders?

 The strongest leaders are the ones that can change the atmosphere of the room just by entering, and when he or she leaves the room, everyone has absorbed the excitement and passion, leaving with a new sense of loyalty and pride.

 6. Emotional Intelligence

 Emotional Intelligence consists of five major categories:

 - Social skills

 We have seen first-hand with Apple how two leaders can use these same traits in slightly different ways to completely change a company.
 This goes to show that even though we may lead with similar traits, we have to find our own balance to succeed.
-Not every leader is the same, but these traits among others are within all of us to be a great leader.
+Not every leader is the same, but these traits, among others, are within all of us to be great leader.